EssentialBlocks/eb-open-verse-block/readme.txt

-=== Openverse block ===
+=== Openverse Block By Essential Blocks ===
 Contributors: wpdevteam, re_enter_rupok, Asif2BD, rahat89, sumaiyasiddika
-Tags: block, blocks, openverse, image, gutenberg, gutenberg blocks Requires at least: 5.6
+Tags: Free images, openverse, stock photos, image block, images, photos, Gutenberg image block, WordPress images Requires at least: 5.6
+Requires php: 5.6
 Tested up to: 6.0
 Stable tag: 1.0.0
 License: GPLv3 or later
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

-Display Your FAQs & Improve User Experience with Openverse block.
+Easily search & use royalty free images, stock photos, CC-licensed images from Openverse for your website.

 == Description ==

-**Accordion Toggle** helps you to display FAQs or key pieces of content in a way that readers can easily find what they are looking for.
-Using this Accordion Toggle plugin, you can create those key contents within the Gutenberg.
+**Openverse Block By Essential Blocks** helps you to add all amazing free stock photos, royalty free images, CC licensed images to your WordPress website in 1-click.

+**STUNNING FEATURES:**

+- No configuration needed
+- Direct download images from Openverse
+- Easy search from 600+ million creative works
+- Store images straight into the media library
+- Automatically add image attributes (original image author, image name, etc.) as image caption

-**Completely Customizable:** You can customize Accordion Toggle just the way you want.
+**Completely Customizable:** You can customize Openverse Block just the way you want.

-**Super Light-weight:** No extra resources used and it's highly optimized for super fast loading & instant Live editing.
+**Super Light-weight:** No extra resources used and it’s highly optimized for super fast loading & instant live editing.

-**Dedicated Support:** We’ve an extraordinary support team ready to help you.
+**Dedicated Support:** We have an extraordinary support team ready to help you.
 Ask your questions in the support forum, we’ll get back to you immediately.

 ## 🚀 BACKED BY A TRUSTED TEAM ##

-This Block is brought to you by [WPDeveloper](https://wpdeveloper.net), the team behind the most popular elements library [Essential Addons for Elementor](https://wordpress.org/plugins/essential-addons-for-elementor-lite/) (used by almost 700,000 happy users from 180+ countries).
+This Block is brought to you by [WPDeveloper](https://wpdeveloper.net), the team behind the most popular elements library [Essential Addons for Elementor](https://wordpress.org/plugins/essential-addons-for-elementor-lite/) (used by almost 1 million+ happy users from 180+ countries).

 ## 👨‍💻 DOCUMENTATION AND SUPPORT ##

 - For documentation and tutorials go to our [documentation](https://essential-blocks.com/docs/)
-- To report issue and contribution visit [Github](https://github.com/EssentialBlocks/accordion-toggle).
+- To report issue and contribution visit [Github](https://github.com/EssentialBlocks/openverse-block).
-- If you have any more questions, visit our support on the [Plugin's Forum](https://wordpress.org/support/plugin/accordion-toggle).
+- If you have any more questions, visit our support on the [Plugin's Forum](https://wordpress.org/support/plugin/openverse-block).
-- For more information about features, FAQs and documentation, check out our website at [WPDeveloper](https://wpdeveloper.net/).
+- For more information about features, FAQs and documentation, check out our website at [WPDeveloper](https://wpdeveloper.com/).

 ## 🙌 JOIN THE COMMUNITY ##